-Chickenpox causes a red, itchy skin rash that usually appears first on the abdomen or back and face, and then spreads to almost everywhere else on the body, including the scalp, mouth, nose, ears, and genitals.
+Chickenpox causes a red, itchy skin rash that usually appears first on the abdomen or back and face, and then spreads to almost everywhere else on the body, including the scalp, mouth, arms, legs, and genitals.

-Chickenpox is very contagious — most kids with a sibling who's been infected will get it as well (if they haven't already had the disease or the vaccine), showing symptoms about 2 weeks after the first child does.
-To help keep the virus from spreading, make sure your kids wash their hands frequently, particularly before eating and after using the bathroom.
+Chickenpox is very contagious — most kids with a sibling who's been infected also will get it (if they haven't already had the disease or the vaccine), showing symptoms about 2 weeks after the first child does.
+To help keep it from spreading, make sure your kids wash their hands often, particularly before eating and after using the bathroom.
 And keep a child with chickenpox away from unvaccinated siblings as much as possible.

 People who haven't had chickenpox or the vaccine also can catch it from someone with shingles, but they cannot catch shingles itself.
 That's because shingles can only develop from a reactivation of VZV in someone who has previously had chickenpox.

-Pregnant women and anyone with immune system problems should not be near a person with chickenpox.
-If a pregnant woman who hasn't had chickenpox in the past contracts it (especially in the first 20 weeks of pregnancy), the fetus is at risk for birth defects and she is at risk for more health complications than if she'd been infected when she wasn't pregnant.
+If a pregnant woman who hasn't had chickenpox in the past develops it (especially in the first 20 weeks of pregnancy), the fetus is at risk for birth defects and the mother is at risk for more health complications than if she'd been infected when she wasn't pregnant.
 If she develops chickenpox just before or after the child is born, the newborn is at risk for serious health complications.
-There is no risk to the developing baby if the woman develops shingles during the pregnancy.
+There is no risk to a developing baby if the mother develops shingles during pregnancy.

 If a pregnant woman has had chickenpox before the pregnancy, the baby will be protected from infection for the first few months of life, since the mother's immunity gets passed on to the baby through the placenta and breast milk.

-Those at risk for severe disease or serious complications — such as newborns whose mothers had chickenpox at the time of delivery, patients with leukemia or immune deficiencies, and kids receiving drugs that suppress the immune system — may be given varicella zoster immune globulin after exposure to chickenpox to reduce its severity.
+Those at risk for severe disease or serious complications — such as newborns whose mothers had chickenpox at the time of delivery, patients with leukemia or immune deficiencies, and kids receiving drugs that suppress the immune system — may be given a medicine after exposure to chickenpox to reduce its severity.

 Healthy kids who have had chickenpox do not need the vaccine — they usually have lifelong protection against the illness.

-A virus causes chickenpox, so the doctor won't prescribe antibiotics.
+Since a virus causes chickenpox, doctors won't prescribe antibiotics to treat it.
 However, antibiotics may be required if the sores become infected by bacteria.
 This is pretty common among kids because they often scratch and pick at the blisters.

-The antiviral medicine acyclovir may be prescribed for people with chickenpox who are at risk for complications.
-The drug, which can make the infection less severe, must be given within the first 24 hours after the rash appears.
-Acyclovir can have significant side effects, so it is only given when necessary.
-Your doctor can tell you if the medication is right for your child.
+An antiviral medicine might be prescribed for people with chickenpox who are at risk for complications.
+The decision to use this will depend on a child's age and health, the extent of the infection, and the timing of the treatment.
+Your doctor can tell you if the medicine is right for your child.

 Dealing With Discomfort